PSPDFKit/Appcelerator-iOS/README.md

 Note: PSPDFKit 6 for iOS needs at least Xcode 8.2 or higher and supports iOS 9.0+.

-The `ti.dynamiclib` plugin embeds `PSPDFKit.framework` into your app.
+The `ti.dynamiclib` module hook in `hooks/ti.dynamiclib.js` embeds `PSPDFKit.framework` into your app.
 You can find more info about it [here](https://jira.appcelerator.org/browse/TIMOB-20557).

 ## Using the PSPDFKit module